RRPharaoh/SQL-Project/cleaning_data.md

 #### What issues will you address by cleaning the data?

-First issue I will address are the names and structures of the table.
-Ensuring consistency as well as correct formatting.
+- First issue I will address are the names and structures of the table.
+- Ensuring consistency as well as correct formatting.
-Followed by renaming and deleting unwanted/unneeded columns.
-Removing duplicate columns, and ensuring data completeness.
+- Removing duplicate columns and ensuring data completeness.
-Altering names of rows, changing types, changing formats and joining some tables.
-Look for outliers.
+- removing columns that do not provide relevant data.
+- filling in empty portions of the tables, while determining what data should be utilized for said empty spaces.